Why is the textile industry so polluting?

 Can we ignore the social impact of the textile industry?

 Is it possible to care about the environment without caring about people?
 Obviously not (at least from our point of view)!
-So why won’t the Agec law on environmental… labelling take into account working conditions in the production chain?
+So why won’t the Agec law on environmental labeling take into account the working conditions in the production chain, given the environmental issues in textile industry are intertwined with these concerns?

 Some will tell us that we can’t do everything.
 You have to pick your battles, but almost everyone agrees that you have to ensure good social conditions in the production of your collections.
 This is all the more critical given that a brand’s reputational risk lies first and foremost in its respect for workers.
 The various humanitarian scandals our industry has experienced and the risk of boycotts, particularly by new generations, mean that principals must face up to their responsibilities.